numToStr/Comment.nvim/README.md

         block = 'gbc',
     },

-    ---LHS of operator-pending mappings in NORMAL + VISUAL mode
+    ---LHS of operator-pending mappings in NORMAL mode
+    ---LHS of mapping in VISUAL mode
     ---@type table
     opleader = {
         ---Line-comment keymap